Better Talk Now: 2006-2009

 Back on the track in 2006, Better Talk Now won the Dixie Stakes at Pimlico Race Course and the Sky Classic Stakes in a three-way photo finish at Woodbine Racetrack before finishing a very close second in his third Breeders' Cup Turf appearance.

 In his first start of 2007, the eight-year-old gelding finished fourth in the Turf Classic Stakes at Churchill Downs after having to check his stride near the finish line.
-He then won the Grade 1 Manhattan Handicap by a head over English Channel, despite a slow pace and heavy traffic.
+He then won the Grade I Manhattan Handicap by a head over English Channel, despite a slow pace and heavy traffic.
 "It's hard to believe but this horse is getting better," said Motion.
 "He's more settled and more relaxed.
 He really shouldn't have been able to close like that into those fractions.
 He is an unbelievable horse.
 Ramon rode him beautifully today; he has so much confidence in him.
 I don't think people gave this horse enough credit for his race at Churchill.
 He got completely knocked off his feet the last sixteenth."

 In the ensuing United Nations Stakes in July, English Channel came out on top with Better Talk Now taking third place.
 An injury to his left front ankle became infected, and resulting soreness kept him out of racing until he ran fourth in October's Breeders' Cup Turf.
 Better Talk Now had been reluctant to load in the gate, prompting questions about whether he would be retired.
 "He did behave badly," said Motion, "and they actually had to push him onto the turf course, but he did the same thing the day he ran and won at Lone Star.
 If he wasn't like that, he wouldn’t be the horse he is."

-Better Talk Now was winless in seven starts in 2008, but did finish third in the Man o' War and second in the Sword Dancer.
+Better Talk Now was winless in seven starts in 2008 but finished third in the Man o' War and second in the Sword Dancer.
 In his fifth appearance in the Breeders' Cup Turf, he finished eighth.

-Better Talk Now began his 10-year-old season with a sixth-place finish in the Elkhorn Stakes on April 24, 2009 before finishing third in the Manhattan Handicap on June 6.
+Better Talk Now began his 10-year-old season with a sixth-place finish in the Elkhorn Stakes on April 24, 2009, before finishing third in the Manhattan Handicap on June 6.
 He then finished second in the Sword Dancer Invitational Handicap at Saratoga in August.
 He was scheduled to start in the Joe Hirsch Turf Classic on October 3, but was retired on September 29 after injuring the suspensory ligament in his left hind leg.

-Better Talk Now made 51 starts, finishing with 14 wins and 27 in the money finishes and career earnings of $4,356,664.
+Better Talk Now made 51 starts, finishing with 14 wins and 27 in-the-money finishes and career earnings of $4,356,664.
 He started in 41 stakes races, including 24 grade I races.
 He finished either first or second in at least one Grade I stakes race each year from 2004 to 2009.